Measure H Energy & Sustainability

 - Installation of 10 buildings with LED Lighting and advance lighting controls 1.2 MW, 2 MWh of battery energy storage system

 - Advance submetering installation at Public Safety Training Center and Petaluma Campus

 Quinn Central Plant Project

-This will replace the old Cogeneration Plant which burnt down in 2015, providing heating and cooling to Bailey Hall, Maggini Hall, Future STEM Building, Barnett Hall, Tauzer Hall and Quinn Swim Center.
+Currently under construction, this project will provide high efficiency heating and cooling to numerous campus buildings and the future 50-meter pool.
+It will replace the old Cogeneration Plant which burnt down in 2015, providing heating and cooling to Bailey Hall, Maggini Hall, Future STEM Building, Barnett Hall, Tauzer Hall and Quinn Swim Center.
 The central plant uses specialized Heat Recovery Chillers which allows the college to use electricity very efficiently to heat buildings and pools thereby reducing natural gas usage to only the coldest of days.
 The plant is also being showcased as a living lab for students and staff to view and understand how central plants work and the engineering behind it.
 Annual utility cost savings of $150,000.00 are expected.
 Central Plant Project will prevent the college from installing chiller and boiler per building thereby having an estimated payback of 9 years.
 Additionally this project helps mitigate the college’s risk to rising electricity & natural gas costs.